-Another Fed Rate Hike Is Coming.
+The Fed Just Raised Its Rate Again.
 When Will It Start To Hurt Consumers?

-If the Federal Reserve announces another quarter-percentage-point increase in interest rates Wednesday as expected, it's likely to lay out why the economy is strong enough to take it.
+The Federal Reserve announced another quarter-percentage-point increase in interest rates Wednesday as expected, citing a strong labor market and economy.

-The Fed is expected to raise the benchmark borrowing rate to a range of 2 percent to 2.25 percent, which would be the third hike this year.
+The Fed raised the benchmark borrowing rate to a range of 2 percent to 2.25 percent, the third hike this year.

+In its announcement, the Fed said: the labor market "has continued to strengthen and ... economic activity has been rising at a strong rate.
+Job gains have been strong, on average, in recent months, and the unemployment rate has stayed low."

 In the three months since the Fed last raised rates, there have been reports of strong jobs numbers, bullish markets, blockbuster growth in GDP, a rock-bottom unemployment rate and sky-high consumer confidence.
+And on Wednesday, the Fed raised its forecast for economic growth this year to 3.1 percent from the 2.8 percent it projected in June.

 That's not to say there aren't dark spots on this generally bright outlook.

-There's a lot of uncertainty over trade and how that's going to play out in the economy.
+There is a lot of uncertainty over trade and how that is going to play out in the economy.
 But more importantly for workers, sluggish wage growth lingers and economists caution that higher rates could hurt already tight household budgets.

 "Wage growth — finally it has accelerated a bit, but it's still a shadow of its former self.
 Especially after adjusting for inflation, which has picked up," says Diane Swonk, chief economist at Grant Thornton.